vanshikaverma-13/EV_Charging_Demand_Prediction/README.md

 ---

-### Project Description:
+### Project Description

-This project aims to develop a machine learning model that forecasts electric vehicle (EV) charging demand using historical vehicle registration data and regional characteristics.
+This project aims to develop a machine learning model that forecasts electric vehicle (EV) charging demand using historical vehicle registration data and regional characteristics

 With the rapid growth of EV adoption, accurate demand forecasting is essential for urban planners and policymakers to ensure proper infrastructure planning—especially for the installation of charging stations.
-The project includes data preprocessing, exploratory data analysis, and the application of regression techniques to predict future EV trends across counties.
+The project includes data preprocessing, exploratory data analysis, and the application of regression techniques to predict future EV trends across counties

 ---

-### Problem Statement:
+### Problem Statement

 Using an electric vehicle dataset (which includes information on EV populations, vehicle types, and possibly historical charging usage), this project builds a model that forecasts future EV adoption.
-For example, predicting the number of electric vehicles in upcoming years based on past trends.
+For example, predicting the number of electric vehicles in upcoming years based on past trends

 ---

-### Goal:
+### Goal

-To build a regression model that forecasts future EV adoption demand based on historical trends in EV growth, vehicle types, and regional data.
+To build a regression model that forecasts future EV adoption demand based on historical trends in EV growth, vehicle types, and regional data

 ---

-### Objectives:
+### Objectives

 - Analyze EV registration trends across time and regions
 - Perform data cleaning and exploratory data analysis